RK03ind/Minion-Translator-Neog---Mark-Six-/README.md

 # Minion Translator(Mark6)

- Translates english to the langugae minions speak.
+ Translates english to the language minions speak.